by Dr. Carl Phillips, CASAA Science Director

 Smoking bans don't harm business?

-This is a telling news report
+This is a telling news report.

 The ANTZ claim that smoking bans are good for businesses and do not negatively impact the economy.
 You could just read this article and think that the owner allowing smoking in his bar is exaggerating the 20% loss in business after banning smoking.
-However, if business doesn't actually drop after smoking bans, why is the owner of the bar down the road - one that
+However, if business doesn't actually drop after smoking bans, why is the owner of the bar down the road - one that does enforce the ban - feel it is "unfair" that the law is not evenly enforced?
+According to the ANTZ, his business should be booming compared to the smoke-filled tavern down the road.
+Except a picture is worth a 1,000 words:

 Also telling is the comment made by the man at the smoking bar when asked if he's planning on quitting any time soon.